cdl-geneseo/instructional-modes/docs/index.md

 > Clarifies purposes and procedures of small-group, laboratory, practica, or studio activities (if used).
 Clearly presents topics and key points of lectures (if used).
 Clarifies relevance and contributions to course objectives for lectures and/or activities.
 Invites students\' questions and/or comments as appropriate.
 Responds to students' questions appropriately.
 Considers and adapts to the needs of a diverse population of students.
 Provides timely feedback on learner performance.

-While the appendix is not attached to the forms for adjunct lecturers or visiting faculty, the sources and criteria in it that touch on key qualities of an effective pedagogue ---high standards, thoughtfulness, clarity, responsiveness, respect for diversity, and so on---apply equally to instructors of all ranks.
+While the appendix is not attached to the forms for adjunct lecturers or visiting faculty, the sources and criteria in it that touch on key qualities of an effective pedagogue&mdash;high standards, thoughtfulness, clarity, responsiveness, respect for diversity, and so on&mdash;apply equally to instructors of all ranks.

 In evaluating faculty's teaching in modes other than F2F, colleagues, committees, and administrators should look for evidence of these same qualities.
 Naturally, in the case of online courses it will not be possible to find that evidence in a physical classroom.
 Where, then, should evaluators look?
 And if they are not looking to see whether, say, a faculty member engages learners in lively face-to-face conversation, makes good use of classroom affordances (e.g., seating, whiteboard), and invites questions, just what should they be looking for?